mswiseman/mlo/README.md

 # *In silico* characterization of the Mildew Locus O gene family in *Humulus lupulus*
-## Scripts used for bioinformatic processing
+## Code and scripts used for the bioinformatic processing

-Many of the scripts found in this folder were written by others, please give credit where credit is due.
+Many of the scripts and code found in this folder were written by others; if you use them, please give credit where credit is due.
+I have indicated the authors at the top of each file.